arialpew/dufl/packages/dufl/README.md

 - Support CSS pre-processor like SASS.
 - Support TypeScript.
-- Support all new ES features immediatly (example : Decorator and pipeline operator is not supported by `Dufl`).
+- Support all new ES features immediatly (example : Decorator and pipeline operator are not supported by `Dufl`).

 Difference with `create-react-app` when you use `Dufl` with `react-app` package type :